 The tour was OK.
 I hate to say it, but as tours go, I would have preferred to have been on my own.
 You get some interesting information, but I would have stopped at more locations, taken more pictures, and enjoyed the area for a longer period of time, given the option.

 The tours occur in an open pickup truck with a roof over the bench seating in the truck bed area.
+The trails are dirt roads.
 This results in a pretty dusty experience for guests.
 Be sure to bring along a bandana or Buff.

 You’ll find local artists selling their wares at each photo stop opportunity and of course, a willing cowboy sitting on a horse for that classic cowboy on a ridge shot.
 For a small fee, obviously.